 This is despite the facts that many ethnic groups in Thailand, Myanmar, Laos, Vietnam and Cambodia have traditionally practised matriarchy, and women still play an important role in the family.

-An educated woman will pass on to her children the knowledge that she has acquired and fight all the harder to ensure that they get an education of their own.
+At Children of the Mekong, we know that an educated woman will pass on to her children the knowledge that she has acquired and fight harder to ensure that they get an education of their own.

 In the Oddar Meanchey province, where the Samrong Education Centre is located, it is over 36°C in the shade from March until May.
 In […]

-Support Children of the Mekong’s initiatives for the education for girls in Southeast Asia
+Support Children of the Mekong’s initiatives for girl education in Southeast Asia